Walking Audit

 • To complete the Safe Routes to School planning process

 Your core SRTS team should participate, as well as additional members from your task force team.
-It’s also a great time for you to invite the media, community leaders, and representatives of stakeholder groups to participate, as having them walk, bike, or roll with you can be a powerful way to show first-hand why SRTS programs are needed.
+It’s also a great time for you to invite the media, community leaders, and representatives of stakeholder groups to participate, as having them walk, bike, or roll with you can be a powerful way to show first-hand why SRTS programs are needed and to try to engage a range of community members and stakeholders in the planning process.

-• Audits should be scheduled with your SRTS Coordinator, who can help you lead or provide you with the materials to lead on your own.
+• Audits should be scheduled with your SRTS Coordinator, who can help you lead or provide you with the materials to lead and facilitate audits on your own.

 Scroll to Top